sagemathinc/cocalc/notes/final_push.md

 * (0:30?) [x] (1:14), FEATURE: in worksheet cell, double click on output to show input...

 * (0:30?) [x] (0:37) REMOVE: Get rid of TITLE and Description too (it all just serves to complicate things; instead make cells really powerful).; clean up button bar some

+* (0:30?) [x] (0:17) REMOVE the note part of a cell, and instead just making it much easier to create notes using cells.